-Iron is common in surface water, although it is usually present at harmless levels to people and aquatic life.
+Iron is common in surface water, although it is usually present at levels harmless to people and aquatic life.
 However, water discoloration and staining issues can occur in water with dissolved iron levels greater than 3,000 ug/L (ppb), and the drinking water standard is a 30-day average value of 300 ug/L (ppb).
 Detrimental effects to aquatic life can occur when levels of dissolved iron are above 1000 ug/L (ppb).
 The levels of dissolved iron that can affect aquatic life are dependent, in part, on the hardness of the water.
 Less dissolved iron is necessary to negatively impact aquatic life in water with lower hardness values than in water with higher hardness values.

-Average total iron concentrations in summer 2024 are generally near five-year average values at most sites (Figure 10).
-The area in the North Fork watershed above the sampling site was included in the area that was most severely burned during the CPF in the fall of 2020, and total iron levels have been elevated at this location in the years since the fire.
-The fact that summer 2024 concentrations were substantially below the five-year average value at the North Fork sampling location (S-BTT-17) and were similar to other sampling locations indicates that the watershed is continuing to recover from the fire.
+Average total iron concentrations in Spring 2024 were generally substantially below five-year average values at all sites (Figure 10).
+This circumstance is also consistent with fire recovery.
+The area in the North Fork watershed above the sampling site was included in the area that was most severely burned during the CPF in the fall of 2020, and total iron levels have been elevated at this location in the years immediately following the fire.